coder/docs/images/configure.md

 1. [Importing your image](importing.md)
 1. [Creating your workspace using the newly imported image](../workspaces/create.md)

+Coder will run the configure file during the build process.
+You can verify this
+by:

-Coder will run the configure file during the build process, and you can verify this by reviewing the build log on the **Workspace Overview** page (Coder runs the configure file as the penultimate (next to last) step of the build process) or by open a terminal and `cat configure.log` in the `/home/coder` folder:
+- Reviewing the build log on the **Workspace Overview** page (Coder runs the configure file as the second-to-last step of the build process)
+- Opening the terminal, ensuring that you're in the `/home/coder` folder, and running `cat configure.log`.

 ![Workspace Overview Page](../assets/images/configure.png)